Jacky1128/academic_homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
 - Deep Learning
 - Computer Vision
+- Graph Neural Networks

 # Education to show in About widget
 education: